sprasad123/HippocraticAI-AgentDeploymentEngineer/README.md

 3. python3 updated_main.py

 ## Approach
-I was inspired by the Generative Adversarial Network (GAN) framework to create a judge that critiques the generator.
-I have a generator LLM, powered by ChatGPT-3.5-turbo, that creates a bedtime story for kids ages 5-10.
-The judge LLM critiques the story based on the following criteria: age fit, warmth, creativity, coherence, and safety.
-I sum these weighted scores and if the final score is below 80%, then there is a training loop where the story is improved upon by providing the story draft, judge's feedback, and the user input.
+This project takes inspiration from the Generative Adversarial Network (GAN) paradigm, where a generator produces content and a critic evaluates it.
+Here, the generator is a large language model (ChatGPT-3.5-turbo) that creates bedtime stories.
+The judge is a separate LLM that scores each story along the below five dimensions.

-The weights are assigned as the following:
+The weights for each dimension are assigned as the following:
 {
     "age_fit": 0.30,
     "warmth": 0.20,